maldil/PyEvolve/README.md

 ## Using PyEvolve for transplanting a rule
 ### To a file
 PyEvolve can assist you if you have a rule encoded in ComBy syntax and want to  transplant it to a Python file.
+First, you should follow the steps described in the section
+"[Using PyEvolve to identify code usages](#using-pyevolve-to-identify-code-usages)" to prepare the data and arrange them into folders.

 ```java
     void transplantPatternToFile() {